 8. String of Pearls (Senecio rowleyanus)

 String of Pearls (Senecio rowleyanus) is a unique looking hanging houseplant with strings of cascading green pearls.
 Children and pets tend to gravitate towards these bead-like pearls but be careful because your String of Pearls is toxic to humans and pets.
-Don’t let children or pets chew on the leaves of your String of Pearls.
-It can cause vomiting and an upset stomach.

 Name | String of Pearls |